temiolugbade/Human_Movement_Datasets/README.md

 # Human Movement Datasets: An Interdisciplinary Scoping Review
-This is the repository for the **Human Movement Datasets: An Interdisciplinary Scoping Review** paper, which is a comprehensive review of over 1,500 human movement datasets relevant across disciplines (including computer science and medical sciences).
-We make our catalogue of 710 of these datasets that are open for reuse available to you, and hope that it is valuable to the research community.
+This is the repository for the **Human Movement Datasets: An Interdisciplinary Scoping Review** paper, which is a comprehensive review of over 700 human movement datasets relevant across disciplines (including computer science and medical sciences).
+We make our catalogue of the 710 datasets that we found to be open for reuse available to you, and hope that it is valuable to the research community.

 ## Cite as
 Olugbade, Bieńkiewicz, Barbareschi et al. 2022.
 Human Movement Datasets: An Interdisciplinary Scoping Review.
 ACM Computing Surveys